 Poker Strategy: The Complete Guide for 2026

-TryBluff Team · 2026-05-06
+TryBluff Team · 2026-05-21

 Winning poker is not about hands.
 It is about decisions — thousands of small, repeatable, mathematically grounded decisions that compound across millions of hands.
 The best players in the world don't get dealt better cards.
 They make better decisions with the cards they get.

 This guide is the master hub for poker strategy at TryBluff.
 It links to every specific area we cover in depth — tournament play, cash games, GTO theory, coaching, and the free tools that let you study the game like a pro.
-Bookmark it, work through the sub-guides, and use the linked tools to drill what you read.

 Quick navigation:

-Three pillars hold up every winning poker strategy:
+Three pillars hold up every winning strategy:

 For exact ranges by position, see the tournament strategy guide and the cash game strategy guide.

-The intuition: doubling your stack does NOT double your money.
-Higher prizes are still distant; lower prizes are locked in.
+ICM (Independent Chip Model) is the math that converts tournament chip stacks into real-money equity.
+Doubling your stack does NOT double your money — higher prizes are still distant; lower prizes are locked in.
 So a chip stack's money value is non-linear in chips.
 This non-linearity creates risk premium — spots where folding +chip-EV hands is correct because the dollar cost of busting is non-linear.

 Bankroll Management